JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 where $q$ is given, $x$ and $s$ are fixed shifts, $\chi(\cdot \mid \Delta \mathbb{B})$ is the indicator of a ball of radius $\Delta > 0$ defined by a certain norm, and $\psi(\cdot; x)$ is a model of $h$ about $x$.
 It is common to set $\psi(t + s; x) = h(x + s + t)$.

-These shifted operators allow us to (i) incorporate bound or trust-region constraints via the indicator, which is required for the **TR** and **TRDH** solvers, and (ii) evaluate the above **in place**, without additional allocations, which is currently not possible with ProximalOperators.jl.
+These shifted operators allow to (i) incorporate bound or trust-region constraints via the indicator, which is required for the **TR** and **TRDH** solvers, and (ii) evaluate the above in place, without additional allocations, which is currently not possible with ProximalOperators.jl.

 RegularizedOptimization.jl provides a consistent API to formulate optimization problems and apply different solvers.
 It integrates seamlessly with the [JuliaSmoothOptimizers](https://github.com/JuliaSmoothOptimizers)  [@jso] ecosystem, an academic organization for nonlinear optimization software development, testing, and benchmarking.